dmitryvinn/dvinnik.dev/src/data/events/2021/conf42-sre/index.md

 ---
 category: 'event'
 cover: './cover.jpg'
-title: 'Conf42 - SRE'
+title: 'Conf42 - Site Reliability Engineering'
-description: 'Polyglot Technology Conference'
+description: 'Polyglot Technology Conference run by a team passionate about technology and use the cutting edge to deliver better events across the globe.'
 date: '2021-09-30'
 tags: ['architecture']
 published: true